satish-pati/GPU_SIMULATOR/README.md

   - Implemenation of Caluculation of final results .
 - **Tasks**:
   - Satish:
+    - Modifying Hazards detection,data forwarding & without forwarding to work with latencies.
+    - Implemenation of Caluculation of final results.
+    - Implementation of `MUL` intruction as it is needed.
   - Niharika:
+    Implemenatation of `li` and `ecall` Instructions.
+  - Modifying ReadmeFile with all information For phase2.

 ### **Meeting 5 (8-March-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**: